1 million march in France, unions call new pension protests

 High-speed and regional trains, the Paris metro and public transportation systems in other major cities were disrupted.
 About 30% of flights at Paris Orly Airport were canceled.

-The Eiffel Tower and the Versailles Palace were closed Thursday due to the strikes.
+The Eiffel Tower and the Versailles Palace, where the British monarch is to dine with Macron, were closed Thursday due to the strikes.

-Protesters staged blockades on major highways and interchanges to slow traffic around big cities.

 Violence, a recurring issue at protests, has intensified in recent days.
-Gerald Darmanin had said that 12,000 security forces would be in the French streets Thursday, with 5,000 in Paris,
+Darmanin said that 12,000 security forces were in the French streets Thursday, with 5,000 in Paris,

-Macron insisted Wednesday that the government’s bill to raise the retirement age must be implemented by the end of the year.

-Critics attacked him for the statement, describing him as “self-satisfied,” “out of touch” and “offensive.”

 The Education Ministry said in a statement that about 24% of teachers walked off the job in primary and middle schools on Thursday, and 15% in high schools.